-The Gerontology Program is interdisciplinary, bringing together faculty from several disciplines to collaborate on gerontological research, to teach courses related to adult development and aging, and to participate in projects of service to older adults.
+The Gerontology Program is interdisciplinary, bringing together faculty from several disciplines at all ASU campuses to collaborate on gerontological research, to teach courses related to adult development and aging, and to participate in projects of service to older adults.

-The Certificate in Gerontology, offered by the Graduate College, is available to graduate students enrolled in master's or doctoral degree programs in disciplines such as communication, exercise science, nursing, psychology, social work, and sociology.
-Unclassified graduate students may pursue the certificate.
-This program consists of 24 semester hours evenly divided between required and elective course work.
+The Certificate in Gerontology, offered by the College of Human Services (at ASU West), is available to all ASU graduate students enrolled in master's or doctoral degree programs in disciplines such as communication, exercise science, nursing, psychology, social work, and sociology.
+Nondegree graduate students may pursue the certificate.
+This program consists of 21 semester hours divided between required and elective course work.